MatheusFukuyama/OrderSummaryCard/README.md

 I'm still want to improve my logic and also learn to write clean code, this project still can pass throght changes and refactoring while I get more knowledges.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [Example resource 1](https://www.w3schools.com) - This helped me to remind some of css features.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 **- Website - [Add your name here](https://www.mathe.com)**
 - Frontend Mentor - [@MatheusFukuyama](https://www.frontendmentor.io/profile/MatheusFukuyama)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments